simonrobson/caser/README.md

 ## Installation

+For now, reference this pre-release gem in your Gemfile thus:

+    gem 'caser', github: 'simonrobson/caser', branch: 'rails4'

+After release you can...
 Add this line to your application's Gemfile:

     gem 'caser'